-- Computer Room There are twenty desktops in the computer room as well as forty laptops (in two banks), which are stored in lockable cabinets (by the Learning Support Dept. and in the Junior Dept.). - Learning Support Rooms There are three rooms dedicated to one-to-one LS lessons.
-Each room has a window in the door and they are all well-lit and ventilated. - School Library The school librarian is responsible for running the library, which includes over 6,000 books, and uses the Dewey decimal system for non-fiction, and the ZPD (Zone of Proximal Development) system, based on the Accelerated Reading system. - Science Laboratories There are two fully equipped laboratories and 75% of the lessons are practical based. - Design and Technology There is a 'design studio' with eight computers, and a fully equipped workshop, which contains a wide range of machinery and hand tools.
+- School Library The school librarian is responsible for running the library, which includes over 6,000 books, and uses the Dewey decimal system for non-fiction, and the ZPD (Zone of Proximal Development) system, based on the Accelerated Reading system. - Science Laboratories There are two fully equipped laboratories and 75% of the lessons are practical based.
+Lab 1 was refurbished over the summer of 2022. - Design and Technology There is a 'design studio' with eight computers, and a fully equipped workshop, which contains a wide range of machinery and hand tools.
 The department has CAD/CAM (computer aided design and computer aided manufacturer). - Art The department benefits from a kiln and a printing press, and there is a full range of graphic media, paints, textiles, collage and sculpture materials.
 There is an open door policy for all pupils to use the Art room outside of lesson times.
-There are Art clubs for pupils as well as Art scholarship sessions, open to potential scholars in Form 7 & 8 pupils. - Crispin Hill Centre (CHC) Drama lessons take place in the CHC (Crispin Hill Centre), and this venue is also used for school assemblies, school play productions and musical ensembles and dance.

-• Sports Hall This is called the ASC (Aston Sports Centre) at Aldro, opened in 2016, and is used for the PE lessons throughout Christmas and Spring terms, for games and by the boarders in the evening (6.30 to 7.15pm) after supper.
+There are Art clubs for pupils as well as Art scholarship sessions, open to potential scholars in Form 7 & 8 pupils. - Crispin Hill Centre (CHC) Drama lessons take place in the CHC (Crispin Hill Centre), and this venue is also used for school assemblies, school play productions and musical ensembles and dance. - Sports Hall ((ASC (Aston Sports Centre)) opened in 2016, and is used for the PE lessons throughout Christmas and Spring terms, for games and by the boarders in the evening (6.30 to 7.15pm) after supper.

 b.
-Laptops
+Pupil Laptops

-The School is rolling out a 'BYOD' programme.
-Starting in September 2021, pupils in Form 6 are leasing a laptop.
-It is the responsibility of the pupil to bring their laptop into School each day fully charged, and to store their devices in their classroom locker between lessons.
-There was a review of the trial at the October half-term, Form 7 are now following a similar scheme, which started in January, 2022.
+Last year the School rolled out a 'laptop' leasing programme, and as of September 2022, all pupils in Forms 6, 7 and 8 have their own laptop (Lenovo).
+It is the responsibility of the pupils to bring their laptop into School each day fully charged, and to store their devices in their classroom locker between lessons.
+There is a docking station for boarders in the boarding house.